 See Also: [WATCH] Abhishek Sharma charges Xavier Bartlett for 6 during AUS vs IND 2nd T20I at MCG

 Hazlewood dismantled India’s top order, starting with Shubman Gill’s dismissal in the third over.
 His devastating third over of the spell — the fifth of the innings — saw him remove Tilak Varma and captain Suryakumar Yadav in quick succession, conceding just a single run.
 Both batters, known for their explosive stroke play, were undone by his precision and pace.
-To add to India’s woes, a catch was also dropped off his bowling that over.
+In his spell, a catch was dropped as well.

 ]]>